PhasesResearchLab/dfttk/README.md

     cd dfttk
     pip install -e .

+> 🛠️ **Note:** A PyPI release is currently under development.

 ## 📖 Documentation

-For a complete description of **DFTTK** and its capabilities, please visit the [Official Documentation](https://vasp-job-automation.readthedocs.io/en/latest/index.html).
+For a comprehensive description of **DFTTK** and its capabilities, please refer to the [Official Documentation](https://vasp-job-automation.readthedocs.io/en/latest/index.html).

 > 🛠️ **Note:** The documentation is currently under construction.
 Some sections may be incomplete or subject to change.